 2021 Winner: Jan Kleissl

 This award honors those in the passive field whose work has set the stage for others to follow.
 Honorees are those who developed the theories, research efforts, new concepts, and opportunities for later researchers to expand.
-Their foresight, innovative thinking, and creativity opened the doors for others.
+Their foresight, innovation, and creativity opened the doors for others.
 No geographical limitations are imposed, nor must nominees be members of the society.

 2022 Winner: Orlo Stitt